 From the perspective of user needs, end-users look forward to cars becoming increasingly personalized and connected.
 They hope that the human-machine interfaces used in cars will become as connected, smart, and easy to use as a mobile smartphone.
 Under this trend, the Intelligent Cockpit of the future will be more connected, personalized, safe, automated, and smart and will offer a wealth of powerful functions.
 This also means that more smart connectivity technologies will be used in cars, including advanced driver assistance systems (ADAS) and state-of-the-art augmented reality technologies for head-up displays as well as more HUDs, larger screens, and more HMIs, etc.

 Once there is more and more connectivity and display functionality in the cockpit, the key to Intelligent Cockpit design will be enhancing user experience.
 In Frank Uhlig’s view, user experience will be further enhanced by future artificial intelligence (AI) technologies, such as personal voice assistants, driver gaze detection, in-vehicle medical applications, etc. Voice technologies in particular will be key for the next generation of cockpits.
-Take the example of EB, which is currently working in close partnership with Amazon Alexa to integrate natural speech into vehicles.
+Take the example of Elektrobit, which is currently working in close partnership with Amazon Alexa to integrate natural speech into vehicles.
 With Amazon Alexa on board, not only can drivers use their natural voice to activate cockpit functions, they can also access Amazon Web Services (AWS) and other third-party digital ecosystems.

 Moreover, in order to broaden the digital ecology, another trend in cockpit design is the use of the Android system.
 The advantage of Android lies in its ability to build a large-scale application ecosystem.
 By integrating Android Automotive into the in-vehicle infotainment system, developers can easily introduce the Android experience into the vehicle to satisfy users requiring a more tailored in-vehicle experience.
-For example, both drivers and passengers expect to be able to use the latest and most innovative technologies as well as simple, intuitive software to easily download and install applications, access music libraries, etc. EB provides a comprehensive offering of products and services to support the integration of Android Automotive in the infotainment system.
+For example, both drivers and passengers expect to be able to use the latest and most innovative technologies as well as simple, intuitive software to easily download and install applications, access music libraries, etc. Elektrobit provides a comprehensive offering of products and services to support the integration of Android Automotive in the infotainment system.

 On the whole, the car cockpit is currently undergoing a major transformation from a simple driver information center to an in-vehicle infotainment (IVI) system, and then to an integrated and connected cockpit.
 The application of various smart connectivity technologies provides consumers with a smoother, more intuitive and seamlessly integrated user experience, making car connectivity a part of their digital lives.